byron-data/Statistical-Inference-Course-Project/README.md

 # Statistical Inference Course Project
-Statistical Inference by Johns Hopkins University on Coursera Course Project
+Statistical Inference by Johns Hopkins University on Coursera

 ## Method
 Content was created with R code and markdown that was put into files in "Rmd" format and then "html" files were generated from RStudio.